 There are a number of factors that can cause bronchiectasis:

 - Scarring, caused when damaged bronchial tubes heal themselves - a childhood infection such as measles, whooping cough, tuberculosis or severe pneumonia can cause scarring.

-- Lack of immunity to infection, such as having no antibodies to a viral infection - 1 in 12 cases of bronchiectasis occurs in a person with a immunodeficiency, or weakened immune system.
+- Lack of immunity to infection, such as having no antibodies to a viral infection - 1 in 12 cases of bronchiectasis occurs in a person with an immunodeficiency, or weakened immune system.

-- Rheumatoid arthritis, an autoimmune disorder in which the a person’s immune system for some unknown reason attacks their own body; in some cases the inflammation associated with the disease spreads to the lungs.
+- Rheumatoid arthritis, an autoimmune disorder in which a person’s immune system for some unknown reason attacks their own body.
+In some cases the inflammation associated with the disease spreads to the lungs.

 - Bronchopulmonary aspergillosis (ABPA), an allergy to a certain type of fungi, which occurs in about 1 in 14 people with bronchiectasis.

 - Blockage of the bronchial tubes caused by swallowing food such as peanuts the wrong way, known as aspiration.

 In more than half the people in the UK with bronchiectasis, there is no obvious cause for the condition.